cryptocav/volt-trading-dash/_docs/support.md

 Every part of the stack — from backtesting to PineScript generation to Telegram alerts — is built from scratch and made transparent for others to learn from or fork.

+**PRISM**, the live allocation model behind VOLT, is in active testing — with results and signals evolving rapidly as the system matures.

 ---

 ## 💡 Why Support Matters

 Your support helps me:

-- ⚡ Accelerate feature development (e.g. Pine trailing logic, real-time dashboards, L2 strategy support)
+- ⚡ Accelerate feature development (dynamic allocation sizing, intraday live mode, advanced Pine exports)
-- 🧪 Test more strategies, symbols, and timeframes
+- 🧪 Test more strategies, sectors, and timeframes at scale
 - 🧰 Build public tools faster and more cleanly
-- 📡 Maintain live signal infra and documentation
+- 📡 Maintain live signal infrastructure and documentation

 Even small tips help me allocate more time and energy to VOLT — without relying on sponsorships or locking anything behind paywalls.